intrinsic-ai/ipd/README.md

 --------------- 0_EXPOSURE_2.png
 --------------- 0_EXPOSURE_3.png
 --------------- 0_EXPOSURE_4.png
+------------ depth/  # for Photoneo only
+--------------- 000000.png
 ```
+scene_gt.json contains the part poses in the respective camera coordinate frame.
+scene_pose.json contains the hand eye calibration (robot base in the camera coordinate frame) and the gripper pose in robot base coordinate frame.
+For FLIR_polar we include originally captured distorted images and add the distortion parameters in scene_camera.json.
+Undistortion of FLIR_polar before computing AOLP and DOLP can lead to artifacts.

 ### Parts used
 We purchased all physical parts from McMaster-Carr's website.
 We give detailed purchase instructions [here](Parts.md)